code4flowers/into-to-programming-concepts/index.md

 #### Revisiting our sandwich making skills

 * Problem solving, taking those tools and using them in different ways to find an answer
-* How would you change your sanwich "program"?
+* How would you change your sandwich "program"?